Tours: Daily at 10:30am and 1:00pm

 There are about 1,100 family tombs and over 10,000 people buried in the cemetery, a single city block.
 Famous figures include Judge Ferguson of the Plessy vs. Ferguson “separate-but-equal” case, Brigadier General Harry T. Hays who led the 1st Louisiana Brigade in the Civil War, and the Brunies family of jazz musicians.
 Perhaps the most famous residents of the cemetery are fictional, however.
 Anne Rice’s family of Mayfair witches and the vampire Lestat have (fictional) tombs in this cemetery, and the movie Double Jeopardy was filmed here in 1999.

 Save Our Cemeteries is the only non-profit in New Orleans that offers cemetery tours.
-Currently, the majority of our tour guides are volunteers, and much of our marketing & materials are donated, so 100% of your tour ticket price will go directly towards our mission of cemetery restoration, education and advocacy.
+A portion of your tour ticket price will benefit Save Our Cemeteries’ education and restoration efforts.